ekatralis/xsuite-on-gsi/README.md

 **Prebuild images**

-Prebuild images are available via APH CVMFS  (maintained by [Adrian Oeftiger](mailto:a.oeftiger@gsi.de)) in the xsuite folder at:
+Prebuild images are available via APH CVMFS in the xsuite folder at:
 ```
 /cvmfs/aph.gsi.de/xsuite/
 ```